 Accutane patients also saw 100% clearing in their cystic acne, and an increased 97% reduction in whiteheads and papules, and 83% in clogged pores.
 So, overall the Azelaic Acid-antibiotic group didn’t beat Accutane but did comparatively well.

-Please remember, it’s Accutane we’re talking about here: the most powerful acne medication in the world!
+Do note, this is Accutane we’re talking about here: the most powerful acne medication in the world!
 To do well against it is no small feat.
-The researchers who conducted this study agree, and concluded that Azelaic Acid is a highly effective treatment for severe forms of acne, and considered a valuable alternative to Accutane with fewer risks and better tolerability.
+The researchers who conducted this study agreed, and concluded that Azelaic Acid is a highly effective treatment for severe forms of acne, and considered it a valuable alternative to Accutane with fewer risks and better tolerability.
 (14)

 How does Azelaic Acid work to treat Acne?

-Azelaic Acid is antibacterial, anti-inflammatory, and anti-keratinizing (meaning it prevents a build-up of dead skin, which could in turn clog pores and cause breakouts).
+Azelaic Acid is antibacterial, anti-inflammatory, and anti-keratinizing (meaning it prevents a build-up of dead skin, which could in turn prevent clogged pores that cause breakouts).
 (15) If you want to learn more or see a visual of what the keratinization process looks like, watch this video.